 Tuna and Tomato Salad with Sunflower Seeds

-Since everyone is on a diet in January, it seemed like a good time for me to update this favorite lunch salad of mine, which was lounging around in the recipe archives without a single photo since 2005.
-I’ve made it plenty of times since then, even improving on the original recipe a bit, and finally got around to snapping a few pictures!
+Since everyone is on a diet in January, it seemed like a good time for me to update this favorite lunch salad of mine, which was lounging around in the recipe archives without a single photo.
+I’ve made it plenty of times through the years, even improving on the original recipe a bit, and finally got around to snapping a few pictures!

 As I made this I thought about the name of the salad, realizing that when it comes out of a can I used to call it “tuna fish” but now I call it “canned tuna.”
 For this salad I use my favorite tuna packed in olive oil, Cherubs salad tomatoes from Costco, and dry-roasted sunflower seeds, and it’s something I’d happily eat for lunch most any day.